project-hadron/discovery-capability/docs/source/introduction/overview.rst

 PyArrow enhances Pandas by providing a more efficient, columnar data representation that facilitates seamless interoperability with other systems, improved performance, and support for efficient file formats like Parquet.
 It extends Pandas' capabilities, especially in scenarios where performance and data interchange with other systems are critical.
+These benefits have contributed to its wide usage in data engineering, analytics, and other data-intensive applications.

 Main features
 -------------